Skip to main content

 4 Steps Process of Shortlisting Optional Subjects in CSS:

 Always remember that there is no "easy" or "difficult" subject in CSS.
 Your personal interest and academic background determine the level of difficulty of any Subject.
 You must start from noting down the subjects that you think you’ve familiarity with or your seniors have recommended you.
 At second step, you need to thoroughly go through the Course Outline and have proper understanding of the subject requirements, depth and scope.
-At third step, you need to go through Past Paper and analyze the questions been asked, the depth of knowledge that is required to answer these questions and your instinct about the subject.
+At third step, you need to go through Past Papers and analyze the questions been asked, the depth of knowledge that is required to answer these questions and your instinct about the subject.
 At fourth step you would be able to shortlist the subjects that you believe are in best consonance with your personal interests and academic background.

 Preparation: